dora-team/fourkeys/METRICS.md

 ## Change Failure Rate ##

-**Definition**:The number of failures per the number of deployments.
+**Definition**: The number of failures per the number of deployments.
 For example, if there are four deployments in a day and one causes a failure, that is a 25% change failure rate.

 ### Daily Change Failure Rate ###
 ![Image of chart from the Four Keys dashboard, showing the daily change failure rate.](images/daily_change_fail.png)